nap23carc/tutorials/linux-training-abqlibrary.md

 Having an account with the Albuquerque Bernalillo County Library allows you to access LinkedIn Learning courses for free.
 Follow the steps below to sign-up for an account and start accessing courses and learning paths.

-## Sign-up for a Library Card and Access Linkedin Learning
+## Sign-up for a Library Card and Access LinkedIn Learning

 1. To get a library card you will need to visit one of the [local branches](https://abqlibrary.org/hours-locations).
 To save yourself some time you can fill out the [application](https://abqlibrary.org/librarycards) before you go.
 2. After you have a library card you can use your account to access [LinkedIn Learning](https://www.linkedin.com/learning-login/).
 Click the link below the sign-in form that is titled "Sign in with your library card."